 At one point during the match, Randy stops to admire his handiwork and saunters around the ring while dusting off his hands overtop a fallen Kofi Kingston.
 Kofi gets about the same amount of offense in this match as he did in the previous one; he rammed Randy’s head into the announcer’s table three times before having his comeback snuffed out by The Viper.

 The Battles Continue

-Immediately afterward Randy Orton set Kofi up and delivered a top rope superplex and then immediately yelled at him, “Kick out of that!” once again, you can tell where Kofi stands in terms of superstars during this match because none of the conversations are about him.
-They casually mention that Randy Orton is allowing Kofi to stick around which might not bode well for the champion, but Orton continues to beat Kofi down.
+Immediately afterward, Randy Orton set Kofi up and delivered a top rope superplex and then immediately yelled at him, “Kick out of that!” once again, you can tell where Kofi stands in terms of superstars during this match because none of the conversations are about him.
+They casually mention that Randy Orton allows Kofi to stick around, which might not bode well for the champion, but Orton continues to beat Kofi down.

 Kofi missed a Boom Drop and Orton jumped on him once again.
-Orton went to set Kofi up for his Vintage DDT only to have it countered into an S.O.S. and the 1-2-3!
+Orton set Kofi up for his Vintage DDT only to countered into an S.O.S. and the 1-2-3!
 A huge upset win for Kofi Kingston and a surprising loss for an already reeling WWE Heavyweight Champion Randy Orton!
 Michael Cole calls it one of the biggest upsets in recent Monday Night Raw history.
 After the match, Randy Orton threw a fit on his way out of the ring and jump over the barricade to attack John Cena’s father.
-There is zero investment in Kofi Kingston here and it’s obvious, despite his upset win over the face of the company.
-Imagine pinning the WWE Champion on Monday Night Raw and it meant nothing.
+There is zero investment in Kofi Kingston here, and it’s obvious, despite his upset win over the face of the company.
+Imagine pinning the WWE Champion on Monday Night Raw, and it meant nothing.

 It all comes to a head this Sunday at SummerSlam as WWE Champion Kofi Kingston looks to vanquish Randy Orton and avenge the wrongs he claims were perpetrated upon him by The Viper.